nitinkumar018/Chatbot-development-using-Rasa/README.md

 ## intent_confusion_matrix.png shows each & every intent is correctly classified
 ## test_chatbot_rasa.jpg shows how our chatbot works once we train & test the model

-# Note: ChatGPT is a Large Language Model (LLM) created by OpenAI.
-It is an AI chatbot.
-LLMs are advanced AI models trained on vast text data